Guangzhou Metro: Line 21

-The 60.5 km long Line 21 runs between Yuancun in Tianhe and Zengcheng Square in Zengcheng with six-car trains.
+The 60.5 km long Line 21 runs between Tianhe Park in Tianhe and Zengcheng Square in Zengcheng with six-car trains.
 It has 40.1 km of underground tracks, 14.7 km of elevated tracks, and 6.8 km of tracks in mountain tunnels.
 The section from Yuancun to Tianhe Park is intended as part of Line 11 and constructed to accommodate the eight-car trains of the latter.
-When the construction of Line 11 is completed, this section will be operated as part of Line 11, making Tianhe Park the west end of Line 21.
+When the construction of Line 11 was completed, this section was returned to Line 11, making Tianhe Park the new west end of Line 21.
 Express service was also provided after the inauguration of the western section (Yuancun – Zhenlongxi).
-Line 21's color is dark purple.
+Line 21's color is dark navy.